AdaCore/training_material/courses/fundamentals_of_ada/labs/100_packages.lab.rst

        procedure Remove (Value : Integer) is
        begin
-         for I in 1 ..
-Last loop
-           if Content (I) = Value then
+         for I in reverse 1 ..
+Last loop if Content (I) = Value then
              Content(I ..
 Last - 1) := Content(I + 1 ..
 Last);
              Last := Last - 1;